World News | UN Chief Urges the EU to Avoid 'double Standards' over Gaza and Ukraine | LatestLY

 Prime Minister Benjamin Netanyahu has said that Israel can't achieve its goal of “total victory” against Hamas without going into Rafah.

-The EU leaders would also urge “the Israeli government to refrain from a ground operation in Rafah,” saying that “such an operation would have devastating humanitarian consequences and must be avoided.”
-The statement was a draft that could change by the time the summit ends.
+The EU leaders also urged “the Israeli government to refrain from a ground operation in Rafah,” saying that it “would worsen the already catastrophic humanitarian situation and prevent the urgently needed provision of basic services and humanitarian assitance.”

 German Chancellor Olaf Scholz, a staunch ally of Israel who visited the country on Sunday, said that “we are not for a big offensive in Rafah.
 I stressed that in Israel myself, and we hope that a longer-lasting cease-fire will now be possible that is also linked to the release of all hostages … and the handover of the dead.”